 The PA 1988 does not apply to personal information that individuals collect, hold, use or disclose for the purposes of their personal, family or household affairs.
 In other words, the PA 1988 does not apply to an individual’s handling of personal information unless it is done in the course of running a business.

 Most small business operators do not have to comply with the PA 1988.
-A small business is an organisation with an annual turnover of $3 million or less.
+A small business is an organisation (including sole trader businesses) with an annual turnover of $3 million or less.

 Some small businesses are not exempt from the PA 1988, including those that: